MetaR-Languages/MetaR-Languages.github.io/MetaR/dev/README.md

 ## Migration to MPS 2019.1.5

-#### Installation
+### Installation

+In the plugins page, install the following plugins:
+* RichText
+* de.slisson.mps.all

+### Pre-releases
-MPS Extensions are not yet available as binary plugins for MPS 2019.1.x.
+Sometimes MPS Extensions are not yet available as binary plugins for MPS in the repository.

 Pre-releases are available at the [github repository](https://github.com/JetBrains/MPS-extensions).